-The MPH in Environmental Health is part of the Environmental and Global Health Department.
-Faculty who teach in the concentration often have research laboratories in the Emerging Pathogens Institute, or the Center for Environmental and Human Toxicology.
-Some faculty members hold joint appointments in other UF Colleges, including the College of Veterinary Medicine and College of Medicine.
+The MPH in environmental health is part of the Department of Environmental and Global Health.
+Many faculty who teach in the concentration have research laboratories in the Emerging Pathogens Institute or the Center for Environmental and Human Toxicology.
+Some faculty members hold joint appointments in other UF colleges, including the College of Veterinary Medicine and the College of Medicine.
 The program offers depth in the effects of chemical exposure and biological agents on human health and the environment.
 Required concentration core courses include general toxicology, human health risk assessment, risk communication, and exposure assessment.
-Environmental health courses draw on the extensive expertise of University of Florida faculty and the unique ecology of our state.
+Environmental health courses draw on the extensive expertise of the University of Florida faculty and the unique ecology of our state.

 Environmental Health Curricula

 Environmental Health Core Courses

 - PHC 6937 Environmental Toxicology Applications in Public Health

 Prereq: working knowledge of bio, physiology, and biochem

 - PHC 6937 Environmental Policy and Risk Management

 Prereq: calc, stats & some chem, physics and/or bio